daarnolducsd/ep5book/docs/06-week6.md

 [1]  TRUE FALSE  TRUE
 ```

 Then, just like with vectors, if we use this logical statement to subset, we will only retrieve observations such that the statement is TRUE.
-In this case, this statement is TRUE for the first and third observation:
+In this case, this statement is TRUE for the first and third observations:

 ```r